tejada56/T-s_BareBonesComputing/README.md

 ## <h3>Intel NUC's
-  *  The NUC's having many generations and configurations over the last few years, I went for the 7th and 8th generation.
+  *  Intel NUC's (Next Unit of Computing) have been available for many years and come in different configurations.
+As they are released they identify a new generation in their product line (to compare, similiar to apple and iphones), I went for the 7th and 8th generation.
 Each one being capable of 32gb of RAM, an M.2 SSD Slot, available with multiple processors (i3, i5, i7) and a 2.5 SSD/HDD Bay.
 * Below you will find a picture and specifications of 3 NUC's I will be using to carry throughout my lab